abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

 This example is totally different from the first two examples.
 Here we use DataFrames instead of RDD to work with the text as indicated with the “toDF” command.
 The returned DataFrame is made of a sequence of Rows.
 Because of the split operation, each row is made of one element that can be accessed by the index=0.
 Also, similiar to 2nd example we are using the gourpBy operation which is followed by count to perform the word count.
 The count command gives DataFrames their edge over RDDs.

 If you are wondering how can we use the column name "Value" in the groupBy operation, the reason is simple: when you define a Dataset with one column the Spark Framework assigns the column a name called "Value" by default if it was not defined by the programmer.

-The filter and groupBy operation above can also be written as below.
+The filter and groupBy operation above can also be written in another way.
 Here the first element in the array within the row is accessed via “r.get(0)”.

       val wcounts3 = wordsDF.filter(r => (r.get(0) =="Humpty") || (r.get(0) == "Dumpty")).groupBy("Value").count()